kiosc-france/teleport/rfd/0156-notifications.md

 ###### Notes

-This flow is designed to allow for real-time notifications and to limit the number of times a full fetch of the user's notifications from the database needs to be performed, which can be performance heavy.
+The proposed flow including WebSockets is designed to allow for real-time notifications and to limit the number of times a full fetch of the user's notifications from the database needs to be performed, which can be performance heavy.
 One limitation of this proposed flow is the case where a user closes all Web UI tabs while still logged in, any new notifications they receive until they open it again won't be received by the UI since there would be no open WebSocket connection to receive them.
 One way to mitigate this would be to have the frontend detect whether a newly opened Web UI tab is the only one, and if so, do a full fetch of the user's notifications.

-It should be noted that due to potential time constraints, the initial version of the implementation may not include the WebSocket and database watcher components, and will instead fetch notifications on every page load.

 ###### Stretch goal